jakubkruziko/mintyfreshOS/README.md

-# Welcome to project felda
+# Welcome to meOS!
-## It's my spin of Linux Mint.
-Project isn't dead!
-Right now i am preparing august release.
-It will be ofc feldalinux.
+## New spin of Linux Mint with fresh theme and gnome desktop

-# New version released check releases tab.
+#Previous releases are in releases tab.
-Known Bugs:
+Known Bugs of last version:

     Grub color error.
     Installer taken from Mint ad it is not starting after startup of live cd.